dbieber/davidbieber.com/hugo/content/snippets/2020-05-02-hackernews-submit.md

     or getpass.getpass()
 )
 # You can reconfigure the title and url to submit here.
-TITLE_TO_SUBMIT = 'Posting to HackerNews Programmatically'
-URL_TO_SUBMIT = 'davidbieber.com/snippets/2020-05-02-hackernews-submit/'
+TITLE_TO_SUBMIT = 'Posting to Hacker News Programmatically' URL_TO_SUBMIT = 'davidbieber.com/snippets/2020-05-02-hackernews-submit/'

 session = requests.Session()